an ambulance with stretcher in the back

 Nathan Wasserberg (73) (deceased) was admitted to Menorah Center for Rehabilitation and Nursing Care (“Menorah”) in Brooklyn after a two month stay at a hospital due to diabetes.
-His situation was so critical that it led to a toe amputation, sepsis and other critical issues.
-He was in a really bad state when he was enrolled at Menorah.
-During his stay, Staff found Mr. Wasserberg in cardiac arrest and unconscious.
+His situation was so serious that it led to a toe amputation, sepsis and other critical issues.
+During his stay, the nursing home staff found Mr. Wasserberg in cardiac arrest.

 Dr. Ahmad Masood, the plaintiff's expert, stated that Mr. Wasserberg responded to pain after being placed on a ventilator at Coney Island Hospital.
 His brain sustained severe injury as a result of asphyxiation, which prevented him from receiving sufficient oxygen.
 Dr. Alan Segal, the expert witness for the defendant, testified that the deceased was not conscious, which prevented him from experiencing agony.
 The Glasgow Coma Scale readings indicated that he was in a coma, and his EEG showed very slow cerebral activity.